History of Guatemala City

 Human settlement on the present site of Guatemala City began with the Maya who built a city at Kaminaljuyu.
 The Spanish colonists established a small town, which was made a capital city in 1775.
 At this period the Central Square with the Cathedral and Royal Palace were constructed.
 After Central American independence from Spain the city became the capital of the United Provinces of Central America in 1821.

 The 19th century saw the construction of the monumental Carrera Theater in the 1850s, and the Presidential Palace in the 1890s.
 At this time the city was expanding around the 30 de junio Boulevard and elsewhere, displacing native settlements from the ancient site.
 Earthquakes in 1917–1918 destroyed many historic structures.
-Under Jorge Ubico in the 1930s a hippodrome and many new public buildings were constructed, although peripheral poor neighborhoods that formed after the 1917–1918 earthquakes continued to lack basic amenities.
+Under Jorge Ubico (1878–1946, ruled 1931–1944), in the 1930s a hippodrome and many new public buildings were constructed, although peripheral poor neighborhoods that formed after the 1917–1918 earthquakes continued to lack basic amenities.

-During the Guatemalan Civil War, terror attacks beginning with the burning of the Spanish Embassy in 1980 led to severe destruction and loss of life in the city.
+During the long-running strife of the Guatemalan Civil War, terror attacks beginning with the burning of the Spanish Embassy in 1980 led to severe destruction and loss of life in the city.
 In May 2010 two disasters struck: the eruption of the Pacaya volcano, and two days later Tropical Storm Agatha.